imilakovic/portfolio-ios/README.md

 # Portfolio iOS

+Please see the demo video at: http://www.foosh.hr/

-Portfolio is an application designed primarily to showcase my iOS development skills.
+<b>Portfolio</b> is an application designed primarily to showcase my iOS development skills.

 It should also serve a purpose as an interactive résumé with 6 sections: